chimera-linux/cports/Packaging.md

 Tier 1 targets must be supported by all software receiving binary packages, i.e. those in `main` and `contrib` section; software not being supported on a tier 1 target means staying in `experimental`.
+This does not apply when the software only reasonably makes sense on a subset of the architectures (an example would be a UEFI bootloader).
 All `main` software must have its test suite passing on tier 1 targets unless there is a good reason for the otherwise (e.g. tests themselves being broken).

 Tier 2 targets will receive packaging when possible.
 They must have a fully working `main`, but `contrib` packages may be missing in some cases.